bitcoin-dot-org/Bitcoin.org/README.md

   the help of writers, editors, graphic artists, web designers, and anyone else to enhance Bitcoin.org's [current content][] or to add new content.
-See the **list of [recommended starter projects][]** or email volunteer coordinator Dave Harding <dave@dtrt.org> to start a conversation about how you can help Bitcoin.org.
+See the **list of [recommended starter projects][]** or email volunteer coordinators Will Binns <will@cryptopelago.com> or Dave Harding <dave@dtrt.org>
+  to start a conversation about how you can help Bitcoin.org.

 You can always report problems or help improve bitcoin.org by opening a [new issue][] or [pull request][] on [GitHub][].